Comrie flood protection scheme

 However, these flood protection works do not address the remaining flood risk from the River Earn or the River Lednock, or the combined risk from all three rivers.
 It is estimated that approximately 200 residential properties and businesses are still at risk of flooding in Comrie.

 Comrie is located in the River Earn catchment within Potentially Vulnerable Area 08/14.

 Actions to manage the risk of flooding in the area have been included in the Tay Flood Risk Management Strategy and Local Flood Risk Management Plan [12Mb].
 These actions include a wider flood protection scheme but, due to the cost and extensive work involved, this is likely to be some time away.
 Other actions have therefore also been included to support the community in the meantime.
-Details of all of these actions can be viewed in the above Plan and in the drop-in session presentation [396Kb].
+Details of all of these actions can be viewed in the above Plan and in the public exhibition presentation [459Kb].

 The flood protection scheme has been included within the national priority list of flood schemes.
 The Scottish Government and the Council have agreed in principle to fund the scheme.
 The Scottish Government will contribute 80% of the overall capital cost and the Council will contribute the remaining 20%, assuming the Scheme remains economically viable.

-The Council's preferred flood scheme [3Mb] involves the construction of flood walls and embankments.
-The current layout is indicative only and is subject to further design development and public consultation.
+The Council's preferred flood scheme [528Kb] involves the construction of flood walls and embankments.
+The current layout is based on an outline design only and is subject to further public consultation and design development.

-We will continue to consult with the community at the appropriate times throughout the outline design and will keep you updated as the Scheme is developed.
+We will continue to consult with the community at the appropriate times throughout the development of the flood scheme and will keep you updated as the proposals are developed.

 Once the Scheme is approved (or 'confirmed') the Council will have the legal power to build it and will be able to proceed with securing the remaining statutory consents, finalising the detailed design, tendering for a contractor and commencing construction.